Melatonin Supplements Review

 - Cautions Short-term use of melatonin supplements appears to be generally safe for adults.
 However, melatonin can potentially affect blood pressure as well as testosterone and estrogen levels.
 Melatonin can also interact with certain foods and medications.
 Long-term use is associated with an increased risk of bone fracture.
 It is probably best to use melatonin "as needed" rather than on a regular basis.
 (See "Concerns and Cautions").

 Melatonin (N-acetyl-5-methoxytryptamine) is a hormone produced by the pineal gland in the brain from the amino acid tryptophan.
-Some foods contain extremely tiny amounts of melatonin.
-The melatonin in dietary supplements is generally manufactured synthetically or extracted from plants; however, it is chemically identical to the melatonin in your body.
+The melatonin in dietary supplements is generally manufactured synthetically or extracted from plants (in which melatonin also plays a biological role) and both are chemically identical to the melatonin in your body.
+Many foods contain extremely tiny amounts of melatonin — not enough in a typical serving to provide therapeutic amounts of melatonin.

 What It Does: